 I've made a lot of scones, and it's not difficult.
 It's the same as making biscuits, so if you can make biscuits, you can make scones.
 Haven't made either?
 I'm here to walk you through it.
 I promise, you can do it!

 You mix together dry ingredients - flour(s), sugar, baking powder, salt, and cinnamon.
-Use a pastry cutter or two knives to cut butter into the flour.
-Mix in cinnamon chips and diced apple, then stir in wet ingredients - in this case, eggs, vanilla, and apple sauce.
+Use a pastry cutter (affiliate link) or two knives to cut butter into the flour.
+Mix in cinnamon chips (affiliate link) and diced apple, then stir in wet ingredients - in this case, eggs, vanilla, and apple sauce.

 Brush with a little milk or water so that cinnamon-sugar sticks to the dough, then sprinkle with cinnamon sugar.